Beautiful World (Hikaru Utada song): Da Capo Version

 Director Hideaki Anno specifically requested the version be created as he believed "One Last Kiss" would not be long enough for the credit sequence.

-Music videos
+Promotion

+In early September, Utada performed the song at many music entertainment programs in Japan: at Count Down TV on the night of September 1, Hey!
+Hey!
+Hey!
+Music Champ on September 3, Utaban on September 6, and both Music Station and Music Fighter on September 7.
+"Beautiful World" was performed during Utada's two date concert series Wild Life in December 2010.
+Articles about Utada appeared in music and fashion magazines in August and September 2007, to promote the single.
+This included R&R Newsmaker, What's In?, CD Data, Barfout!, Oricon Style, Pia, Pop Teen and Patipati.

 Two animated music videos were produced for the song, depicting scenes from Evangelion.
 The first was released at the time of the single's release, and featured scenes of Evangelion: 1.0 You Are (Not) Alone, directed by the film's chief director Hideaki Anno.
 This music video won a Japanese MTV Video Music Award for the best video used for a film.

 In 2014 to promote Utada's 15th anniversary, as well as the tribute album Utada Hikaru no Uta, a music video of Evangelion scenes was produced by Kazuya Tsurumaki, one of the co-directors of the Rebuild of Evangelion film series.

 Critical reception

 CDJournal reviewers described Utada as singing about "earnest love and deep prayers in a rhythmic tempo", and noted "a painful beauty where transience and passion live together" in the song.
 They praised the "melancholy" way that Utada sings the lyric "it's only love", as well as the lyrics' sense of ironic while coming from an everyday perspective.
 Tetsuo Hiraga of Hot Express gave an extremely positive review of the song, feeling in awe of the emotional sensitivity of Utada's lyrics and how well they resonated with Evangelion.